r-crosswords/aotw/exolve-README.md

   non-numeric clue labels may want to specify this option.
 - **clues-panel-lines:&lt;N&gt;** Limit the across/down/nodir clues boxes to
   about N lines of text, adding scrollbars if needed.
+- **offset-top:&lt;N&gt;** Draw the grid with this much space above and under it (N pixels).
+Useful for drawing additional art around the grid using customizePuzzle(), for example.
+- **offset-left:&lt;N&gt;** Draw the grid with this much space to the left and to the right (N pixels).
+Useful for drawing additional art around the grid using customizePuzzle(), for example.
+- **grid-background:&lt;C&gt;** Set the colour of the black cells to C, which should be a valid HTML colour name/code.
 - **allow-digits** If this option is specified, then we allow solvers to enter digits in cells.
+- **hide-copy-placeholder-buttons** This is an option that is only applicable when there are nodir clues without cells explicitly specified.
+It turns off the display of buttons to copy placeholder texts in those cases (see the subsection below on "Jigsaw puzzle clues".

 ## Saving state
 The software automatically saves state.
 It does so in the URL (after the #)